<img height="1" width="1" src="https://www.facebook.com/tr?id=558159424791449&amp;ev=PageView &amp;noscript=1">

 1. Colorado Blue Spruce

-Known for its blue/green foliage, the Colorado Blue Spruce is a low-maintenance tree that will reach somewhere between 60 to 100 feet tall.
+Known for its blue/green foliage, the Colorado Blue Spruce is a low-maintenance tree that will reach somewhere between 60 and 100 feet tall.
 Known for its hardiness and adaptability, the Colorado Blue Spruce thrives in full sun but also grows in partial shade.
-It is also drought tolerant.
+It is also drought-tolerant.

 colorado blue spruce tree